docker-archive/mq-liberty/sample.docker.mq/README.md

 5. Put the resource adapter JAR file that you downloaded into both the `liberty-sender` and `liberty-receiver` application folders found in `./sample.docker.mq`
 6. Edit the `Dockerfile` in both `liberty-sender` and `liberty-receiver` and ensure that the COPY commands for the resource adapter is up-to-date with the current resource adapter’s version (e.g. change `9.0.5.0` in two places if necessary).

-7. Go to Prerequistes section to create a `docker login` if you haven't already.
+7. Go to Prerequistes section to create a `docker login id` if you don't already have one.
+Execute the following command and provide your Docker credentials:
     ```
     $ docker login
     ```

 8. Return to the `sample.docker.mq` directory.
-This script will build the application using `maven` and the images using `docker build`:
+Execute this script which compiles and builds the application:
     ```bash
     $ chmod 755 build
     $ ./build
     ```
-This will use maven to build the WAR files for both of the applications in the sender and receiver directories and makes sure they are put in the correct locations and will also build the images for mq, sender, and receiver.
+This script uses maven to build the WAR files for both of the applications in the sender and receiver directories and makes sure they are copied the correct locations.
+It also builds the images for mq, sender, and receiver parts of the application:

-9. Verify the image creation.
+9. Verify the image creation using these Kubernetes commands:
 ```docker
 $ docker images | grep sampledockermq
 sampledockermq_receiver                                  latest              a4a12b72eebf        17 minutes ago      451MB